Automorphisms of the Torelli complex and the complex of separating curves: Twisting elements of the Torelli group

 We assume that $\sigma$ consists of only curves of c-type and deduce a contradiction.
 By Theorem \ref{thm-vau} (i), there exists a pseudo-Anosov component $Q$ of $S_{\sigma}$ for $x$.
-Let us denote by $\sigma_{Q}$ the set of all curves in $\sigma$ corresponding to a component of $\partial Q$.
-Let $A$ be an abelian subgroup of $\cali(S)$ of rank $2g+p-3$ containing $x$.
+Let $\sigma_Q$ denote the set of all curves in $\sigma$ corresponding to a component of $\partial Q$.
+Let $A$ be a subgroup of $\cali(S)$ isomorphic to $\mathbb{Z}^{2g+p-3}$ and containing $x$.
 We denote by $\tau \in \Sigma(S)$ the canonical reduction system for $A$.
 Note that $\tau$ contains $\sigma$ and that $Q$ is a component of $S_{\tau}$.
 By Lemma \ref{lem-abe} (ii), (iii), each component of $S_{\tau}$ is homeomorphic to one of $S_{0, 3}$, $S_{0, 4}$, $S_{1, 1}$ and $S_{1, 2}$.
-If $Q$ were homeomorphic to $S_{1, 2}$, then at least one curve in $\sigma_{Q}$ would be a curve of either a-type or b-type in $\sigma$.
+If $Q$ were homeomorphic to $S_{1, 1}$ or $S_{1, 2}$, then at least one curve in $\sigma_Q$ would be a curve of either a-type or b-type in $\sigma$.
 This is a contradiction.
-Therefore, $Q$ is homeomorphic to $S_{0, 4}$.
-Note that there is no curve in $\sigma_{Q}$ whose both sides are contained in $Q$ because otherwise, one of the other two curves of $\sigma_{Q}$ would be of a-type or b-type in $\sigma$.
-Each curve of $\sigma_{Q}$ is a curve of either b-type or c-type in $\tau$.
-Moreover, if two curves in $\sigma_{Q}$ are of b-type in $\tau$, then they are not BP-equivalent in $S$.
+Since $Q$ is a pseudo-Anosov component for $x$, it is not homeomorphic to $S_{0, 3}$.
+It follows that $Q$ is homeomorphic to $S_{0, 4}$.
+Note that there is no curve in $\sigma_Q$ whose both sides are contained in $Q$ because otherwise the other curve(s) in $\sigma_Q$ would be of a-type or b-type in $\sigma$.
+Each curve of $\sigma_Q$ is a curve of either b-type or c-type in $\tau$.
+Moreover, if two curves in $\sigma_Q$ are of b-type in $\tau$, then they are not BP-equivalent in $S$.

-Let us assume that there is a curve $c\in \sigma_{Q}$ which is a curve of c-type in $\tau$.
+Let us assume that there is a curve $c\in \sigma_Q$ which is a curve of c-type in $\tau$.
 One can construct a maximal tree $T$ in the reduction system graph $G(\tau)$ for $\tau$ containing the edge corresponding to $c$ because the edge is not a loop.
 We write